itu-itis/git-fundamentals-draft-itu-itis21-bayraktary20/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub  [MODIFIED BY YUNUS EMRE BAYRAKTAR, 150200020]

 ## 🤓 Course overview and learning outcomes